Skip to Main Content

 Finding Journal Articles in CMMC

-If you find an article in CMMC (or in any of the databases provided by the WSU Libraries) without a link to the full text, look for the button that says Find It @ WSU and click on it.
+If you find an article in CMMC (or in any of the databases provided by the WSU Libraries) without a link to the full text, look for the button or link that says Find It @ WSU and click on it.

 The Find It link takes you to a page that acts as a bridge between the article information you have found and the full-text article.
 Here’s what that “bridge” page looks like: